a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 Create a folder with a short name (e.g. "A").
 Open the folder.
 Drag the folder's window so it covers just the left edge of the icon.
 Drag it away.
 Verify that the folder repaints.
 Repeat for the right edge.

-* Repeat the following cases for Special > Format a Disk and Special > Erase a Disk:
+* Repeat the following cases for Special > Format Disk and Special > Erase Disk:
   * Launch DeskTop.
 Run the command.
 Ensure left/right arrows move selection correctly.
   * Launch DeskTop.
 Run the command.
 Verify that the device order shown matches the order of volumes shown on the DeskTop (boot device first, etc).
 Select a device and proceed with the operation.
 Verify the correct device was formatted or erased.
   * Launch DeskTop.
 Run the command.
 For the new name, enter a volume name not currently in use.
 Verify that you are not prompted for a new name.